 Ideal for larger properties or homes with a higher demand for hot water, a system boiler works by taking water directly from the mains and heating it in a storage cylinder for use in your home.
 By using the mains water supply, system boilers eliminate the need for a cold water tank and mean you will have instant access to hot water at 2 or more outlets at a single time without the water pressure dropping.

 Boiler size calculator

-Once you’ve chosen the type of boiler you believe your home needs, it’s time to calculate the appropriate boiler size for your home.
+Once you have chosen the type of boiler you believe your home needs, it is time to calculate the appropriate boiler size for your home.
 Below will give you an idea of the sorts of boilers you can purchase based on the three most common types of the boiler above, but if you need a more accurate calculation, we have a boiler buying guide available that will help you find the right replacement boiler or a new boiler to suit your home and central heating system requirements.

 For a quick overview of boiler sizes, please see the table below:

 |No. of Bedrooms

 |Apartment/flat or house with up to 2 bedrooms

 |Up to 10

 |Apartment/flat or house with 2-3 bedrooms and 1 shower

 |2 - 3